Last updated: Sep. 19, 2022

 Responding to Community needs:

-financing will support community-oriented projects delivered by CSOs that improve community resilience.
+Financing will be provided to local civil society organizations (CSOs) to implement community-oriented projects to improve community resilience.
 This could include improvements in public spaces, support to day care services, elderly homes, rehabilitation of playgrounds, and sports facilities as well as activities like cleaning initiatives, recycling projects, and providing basic needs for communities during the COVID-19 crisis.

 CSO Capacity building:

-for example periodic training of CSO staff in skills such as quality of reporting or project proposal writing.
+Periodic training of CSO staff in skills such as quality of reporting, project proposal writing, and project management.

 includes running the daily operation of the subprojects, administrative tasks, fiduciary and safeguards oversight, coordination, monitoring, and project evaluation.

 About 2,000 people have benefitted from the project (end-of-project target is 10,000) representing organizations such as the Environmental Protection in the Caribbean (EPIC) that assists with community trash collection, to Be the Change Foundation that provides the canvass and tools for local artists to beautify less-visited areas of Sint Maarten.